 The decision to delay opening, cancel classes, or close the University for daytime activities should be communicated no later than 5:30 a.m., unless conditions warrant otherwise.
-For evening classes, the announcement of this decision should be made by 2:30 p.m. and all classes starting at or after 5 p.m. will normally be affected.
+For evening classes, the announcement of this decision should be made by 2:30 p.m. with all classes starting at or after 5 p.m. normally affected.